jnuho/mkdocs/docs/golang/golang-basic.md

 // Scanln reads a small piece of input (like a number or a word) until the first Enter key press (newline).
 // stdin.ReadString reads the entire line of input (including spaces) until the Enter key press (newline).
 // Remember, buffered streams help manage data flow,
-// and Scanln and ReadString are like different ways of listening to your friend’s answers
+// and Scanln and ReadString are like different ways of listening to your friend's answers
 // —either short and quick or long and detailed!
 // => stdin is more explicit about handling buffering